mehulagg/gitlab_test/doc/ci/variables/where_variables_can_be_used.md

 FF_USE_LEGACY_VOLUMES_MOUNTING_ORDER
 ```

-During your development and testing of your CI logic, consider verifing the presence
+During development and testing of your CI configuration, consider verifying the presence
-of variables you haven't created yourself before relying on them in your logic:
+of variables you haven't created yourself in a test job, before relying on them:

 ```yaml
 test_job_name: